-- Thoroughly read the entire manual before using your stove and observe the caution notices. - Your stove may not be moved without approved means of transport with sufficient load-bearing capacity - · Your stove is not suitable to be used as a stand or as a ladder - Only burn approved fuels and materials listed in the chapter Clean Burning - Do not wear loose or flammable clothing when adding fuel to the fire in your stove. - Placing non-heat-related objects on the stove or in the vicinity of the stove is forbidden.

-- Make your children aware of this particular danger and keep them at a safe distance from the stove whenever it is in operation. - The burning or placing of flammable or explosive materials, such as empty spray cans and such like items into the firebox as well as the storage of such materials in the immediate vicinity of your stove is strictly prohibited due to the danger of explosion. - Do not lay laundry on the stove for drying.
+- Thoroughly read the entire manual before using your stove and observe the caution notices. - Your stove may not be moved without approved means of transport with sufficient load-bearing capacity - · Your stove is not suitable to be used as a stand or as a ladder - Only burn approved fuels and materials listed in the chapter Clean Burning - Do not wear loose or flammable clothing when adding fuel to the fire in your stove. - Placing non-heat-related objects on the stove or in the vicinity of the stove is forbidden. - Make children aware of this particular danger and keep them at a safe distance from the stove whenever it is in operation. - The burning or placing of flammable or explosive materials, such as empty spray cans and such like items into the firebox as well as the storage of such materials in the immediate vicinity of your stove is strictly prohibited due to the danger of explosion. - Do not lay laundry on the stove for drying.
 Laundry hung up to dry must be kept at a safe distance from the stove because of the danger of fire. - During the operation of your stove, it is forbidden to use flammable or explosive materials in the same or an adjacent room to the one in which your stove is located.

-ADDITIONAL INFORMATION BEFORE INSTALLING YOUR WOOD STOVE
+ADDITIONAL INFORMATION BEFORE INSTALLING YOUR STOVE

-- Once you determine the room in which your wood stove will be installed, install a carbon monoxide alarm in the same room.
-This alarm should be installed at least 150mm below the ceiling. - All local regulations, including those referring to national and European standards need to be complied with when installing the appliance. - Any air inlet grilles are to be positioned so they are not liable to blockage - Do not use your appliance as an incinerator.
-Only burn well seasoned wood. - A minimum of annual maintenance is necessary to be sure your appliance is running optimally.
+- Once you determine the room in which your multifuel stove will be installed, install a carbon monoxide alarm in the same room.
+This alarm should be installed 1-3m from the stove.
+When mounted on a wall it must be at least 150mm below the ceiling.
+When mounted to the ceiling it must be 300mm away from all walls. - All local regulations, including those referring to national and European standards need to be complied with when installing the appliance. - Any air inlet grilles are to be positioned so they are not liable to blockage - Do not use your appliance as an incinerator.
+Only burn well seasoned wood or Defra exempt smokeless fuel. - A minimum of annual maintenance is necessary to be sure your appliance is running optimally.
 All maintenance must be performed by a competent engineer or Chimney Sweep.
 Access should be provided for regular cleaning of the appliance, flue gas connector and chimney flue - Do not operate your appliance with the door open.
 Only operate with the door open during ignition, refueling and removal of residue material to prevent fume spillage.
 Operating with the door open can cause over-firing of your appliance.
-Operation with the door open can cause excess smoke. - WARNING: Some parts of your appliance, especially the external surfaces, will be hot to touch when in operation.
+Operation with the door open can cause excess smoke.

+WARNING: Some parts of your appliance, especially the external surfaces, will be hot to touch when in operation.
 Due care should be taken to prevent burns.
-Keep children away from the appliance during operation. - This appliance is NOT suitable for installation in a shared flue system. - This appliance is suitable and has been tested for intermittent operation. - There must be no unauthorized modification of the appliance
+Keep children away from the appliance during operation.

+- This appliance is NOT suitable for installation in a shared flue system. - This appliance is suitable and has been tested for intermittent operation. - · There must be no unauthorized modification of the appliance